lesion/gancio/docs/configuration.md

 - ### SMTP
 - ### Admin
+Email of administrator.
+Email from gancio comes from this email.

 - ### Favicon
 You could specify another favicon.
 This is also used as logo (top-left corner):